Millions Of Dollars Recovered Every Year For Our Satisfied Clients

 We’re Here To Help With Your Douglas County Wrongful Death Claim

-What Are Common Causes Of Wrongful Death?
+What Are Common Causes?

+According to the law or more specifically, wrongful death law, wrongful death is a legal term that means any death caused by default, negligence, or wrongful act of a third party.
 A wrongful death occurs when someone dies in a situation where they would have been entitled to damages from a personal injury claim had the victim actually survived the accident.
 These situations are typically from situations involving negligence, willful misconduct, dangerous premises, criminal acts, carelessness, defective products and more.
-Some examples of these accidents that may be valid for a wrongful death claim are as follows:
+Some of the most common wrongful death causes are as follows:

 While there are many different types of wrongful death lawsuits listed above, this is not an exhaustive list.
 If you believe a family member or loved one has had a fatal injury where someone else is at fault, get in touch with Rector Stuzynski LLC today and we will look over your Douglas County wrongful death claim for free.

-Wrongful Death Claim Timelines & Who Can File In Douglas County
+Claim Timelines & Who Can File

-In Colorado, we have a very specific way of dealing with wrongful death lawsuits.
+In Douglas County, we have a very specific way of dealing with wrongful death lawsuits.
 Our law firm is dedicated to helping the family members and loved ones get the best possible outcome for your fatal injury case on a contingency fee basis.
 Below you can find some commonly asked questions about the wrongful death claim process.

 The individuals that may file a wrongful death claim within the first year of the death are the spouse or the heirs with the spouses consent, children of the deceased if there is no spouse, or the designated beneficiary.
-During the first year, the spouse holds the primary power to start the lawsuit and may allow the children or beneficiary to join the suit with them within the first year after death, however adding them to the lawsuit is not required.
+During the first year, the spouse holds the primary power to start the lawsuit and may allow the children or beneficiary to join the suit within the first year after death, however adding them to the lawsuit is not required.

 During the second year after death, the spouse, children of the victim or designated beneficiary is allowed to file a wrongful death lawsuit if it has not already been started within the first year.
 Parents are also entitled to damages when there is no spouse, children or designated beneficiary of the deceased person.
 The parents, whether still married or not, are entitled to equal shares of the damages unless only one of the parents is still alive, then they would receive the entire share of monetary damages received.

-After the second year post death, the rights to file a wrongful death lawsuit are no longer valid according to the statute of limitations on these types of cases as per Colorado law.
+After the second year post death, the rights to file a wrongful death lawsuit are no longer valid according to the statute of limitations on these types of cases as per local law.
 If no case is filed within two years, any cases brought after that time may be dismissed and any right to damage claims will be lost.
 Don’t let this happen to you, get in touch with our wrongful death attorneys right away to ensure you are able to receive any rightful damages owed to you by the at fault party of your loved one’s death.

-What Damages Can Be Claimed In A Wrongful Death Case?
+What Damages Can Be Claimed?

-When filing a wrongful death suit in Colorado, there are numerous different types of damages that you may be able to receive monetary compensation for.
+When filing a wrongful death suit in Douglas County, there are numerous different types of damages that you may be able to receive monetary compensation for.
 Some of these are listed below:

 - Loss Of Victim’s Future Earnings